YoshiakiKoizumija142397/MethodDkaEn/README.md

 Use it at your own risk and verify calculations yourself.
 Thank you for reading the help file to the end!
 I’m honored if this program proves useful to you.
-Now upgraded to a fully Japanese-language version.
+Now upgraded to a fully English-language version.

 Finally, I extend gratitude to my mentors who taught me math and arithmetic, and the authors of numerical analysis books that helped shape this work.